 Critical steps in the protocol

 The critical steps for any acoustic measurement were encapsulated by Apfel in 198176 as: “know thy liquid, know thy sound field, know when something happens.”
 In the context of this protocol, these encompass the transducer calibration and alignment and the water preparation and bubble handling steps.
 First it is essential that the hydrophone used to calibrate the driving transducer and/or the PCD is itself accurately calibrated through regular external servicing or in-house comparison to a reference standard.
 Similarly, the response of both the driving transducer and PCD need to be regularly characterized to check for any change in output and/or loss of sensitivity.
 If the driving conditions and receive sensitivity of the system are unknown, then it will be impossible to infer any meaningful relationship between exposure conditions, bioeffects and acoustic emissions.
-Directly related to this, the alignment of the transducers to each other and the sample chamber need to be carefully checked to ensure that the exposure conditions within the chamber are as expected and the sampling volume for the PCD corresponds to the region of interest.
+Directly related to this, the alignment of the transducers to each other and the sample chamber needs to be carefully checked to ensure that the exposure conditions within the chamber are as expected and the sampling volume for the PCD corresponds to the region of interest.
 As indicated above, the temperature and gas content of the suspending medium can affect the final results very significantly, and consistency is extremely important in this respect77, 78.
 Similarly, the preparation, characterization and handling of the cavitation agent suspension require very close attention to ensure that the expected size distribution and concentration of particles is present in the sample.
-For example, if the concentration of bubbles is too high there will be effective shielding of the sample volume from the incident ultrasound field.
-Microbubble agents are particularly susceptible to destruction and coalescence and further guidance on their handling may be found in79.
+For example, if the concentration of bubbles is too high there will be effective shielding of the sample volume from the incident US field.
+MB agents are particularly susceptible to destruction and coalescence and further guidance on their handling may be found in Mulvana et al. (2012)79.

 Modifications and troubleshooting of the method

 A very common problem with detection of cavitation signals is achieving an adequate SNR.
 This is due partly to the nature of the signal itself, as described above, but may also be due to sources of electrical noise within the experimental set up.
 Checking the connections between system components, in particular those involving co-axial cables, may help to eliminate some of these.
 Replacing or repairing co-axial cables may be necessary.
 Identifying and removing or deactivating other equipment in the laboratory such as pumps that may cause electrical noise can also help.
 Poor electrical impedance matching between system components can be a further cause of poor signal to noise ratio and also potentially of damage to equipment and should be carefully checked.
 The triggering settings on the signal generator and oscilloscope should similarly be checked to confirm that they are configured appropriately for the experiment and have not reverted to the manufacturer default settings.
-If there is significant destruction of bubbles during handling, it may be helpful to attach a second syringe to the outlet port and use this to gently extract fluid from the chamber and thereby draw the suspension in.
+If there is significant destruction of bubbles during handling, it may be helpful in the case of the SAT2 to attach a second syringe to the outlet port and use this to gently extract fluid from the chamber and thereby draw the suspension in.
 This can also help in eliminating macro bubbles or enable flow during US exposure, if desired.

 Limitations of the method